A11UD/TKJHAT_MicroPyth_Documentation/docs/Sensors/led.md

 - Checks that the led is initialized and if yes, switches the LED from on->off or off->on.

 ## `set_status(status: bool): -> None`
-Sets the LED explicitly on or off
+Sets the LED explicitly on or off.

 **What it does:**
-- Ensures the pin was initialized and sets the pin value to hig or low **Parameters:**
+- Ensures the pin was initialized and sets the pin value to hig or low.

+**Parameters:**
 - status: boolean.
 True->led on, False->led off

 ## `blink(n: int): -> None`
 Blink the LED n times.

 **What it does:**
-- Checks that the led is initialized
+- Checks that the led is initialized.
 - The LED is toggled on and off n times, with a 120 ms (TOGGLE_SLEEP_TIME) delay between toggles.

 **Parameters:**
 - n: int, number of blinks